vinland-technology/flict/README.md

 flict can assist you with:

-* check licenses compatibilty for a package and its dependencies
+* verify licenses compatibilty for a package and its dependencies

-* suggest outbound licenses
+* suggest outbound license candidates

 * check outbound licenses against a policy (supplied by the user)

 * automatically relicense

+* simplify license expressions

-* check a package with dependecies for license compatibility
+* verify a package with dependecies for license compatibility

-* calculate outbound license from a set (of licenses)

-* translate from non SPDX license expression to SPDX

 flict supports: